 The vector $\mathbf{r}$ is called the Bloch vector of $\rho$, and the unit sphere is called the Bloch sphere.
 One can also assign a vector $\mathbf{\Omega}$ to each qubit Hamiltonian $H$ called the Rabi vector of the Hamiltonian:

-Suppose the Rabi vector of the system Hamiltonian $H$ points along the positive $z$-axis and has the length $\Omega$.
-Further, suppose the system is prepared in a state $\rho$ whose Bloch vector $\mathbf{r}$ makes a polar angle $\phi>0$ with the positive $z$-axis; see Figure \ref{fig: qubit}.
+Assume that the Rabi vector of the system Hamiltonian $H$ points along the positive $z$-axis and has the length $\Omega$.
+In other words, assume that $\ket{0}$ and $\ket{1}$ represent the ground and excited states of $H$ and that $\Omega$ is the difference between the excited and ground state energies.
+Furthermore, assume that the system is prepared in a state $\rho$ whose Bloch vector $\mathbf{r}$ makes a polar angle $\phi>0$ with the positive $z$-axis; see Figure \ref{fig: qubit}.

 As time passes, the Bloch vector $\mathbf{r}_t$ of the evolving state $\rho_t$ rotates around the $z$-axis with a preserved polar angle and azimuthal angular speed $\Omega$.
 The Bloch vector thus returns to its original position, and $\rho_t$ returns to $\rho$, at time $\tau=2\pi/\Omega$.
-One can show, see, e.g., \cite{LaHuCh1990}, that the geometric phase $\theta$ of $\rho_t$ is equal to $2\pi$ minus half the solid angle subtended by $\mathbf{r}_t$:
+One can show \cite{LaHuCh1990} that the geometric phase $\gamma$ of $\rho_t$ is equal to $2\pi$ minus half the solid angle subtended by $\mathbf{r}_t$,

-By adjusting $\phi$, the phase $\theta$ can be given any predetermined value.
+By adjusting $\phi$, the phase $\gamma$ can be given any predetermined value.

 The eigenvalues of $H$ are $(\tr H\pm \Omega)/2$, both being occupied at all times, and the expected energy is $(\tr H+\Omega\cos\phi)/2$.
 Consequently,

 It follows that